“All buildings must be executed in such a way as to take account of durability, utility & beauty.”- Vitruvius

 Vitruvius, the famous ancient Roman architect believed that an architect should focus on three central themes when preparing a design for a building: firmitas (strength), utilitas (functionality), and venustas (beauty).

 Romans have celebrated their culture and power through architecture with great audacity.
 They have had inspiration mainly from Etruscan and Greek architecture and have also made innovations.
 They were the first to see and utilize the immense potential in concrete that has changed the face of architecture since then.

-Some key structures in Roman architecture are Basilica, Amphitheater, residential housing block, granary building, aqueducts, public baths, and triumphal arches.
+Some key structures of ancient architecture in Rome are Basilica, Amphitheater, residential housing block, granary building, aqueducts, public baths, and triumphal arches.

 The striking features of Roman architecture were the elements used, innovated, and mindfully executed by them.
 They focused innately on the elements they used in architecture like vaults, domes, columns, and arches.

 1. Columns | Elements of Ancient Roman Architecture

 Romans initially followed the Greek order of columns: Doric, Ionic, and Corinthian in many structures.
 They also came up with two columns of their own style, Tuscan and Composite.
 Tuscan is an unfluted and simplified version of Doric order and composite is a combination of Ionic and Corinthian columns.
 Columns were initially used as support elements but later on, they were also used as elements of decoration in various structures.

 i.
 The Colosseum

 It is a Flavian amphitheatre and has been a witness to many battles and events.
 It can accommodate more than 50000 spectators.
 It is the most renowned example of Roman Architecture.
 The amphitheatre accommodates numerous columns of different orders all throughout the structure.
 The columns in the first tier are Ionic, the ones in the second tier are doric and the third tier has Corinthian columns.

 ii.
 The Pantheon | Ancient Architecture in Rome